nqzero/permit-reflect/README.md

 ## details

-all files in this repo copyright 2018 nqzero, and are offered under the terms of the MIT License
+* all files in this repo copyright 2018 nqzero, and are offered under the terms of the MIT License
+* the build targets java 6, but must be built with at least java 9 (needs `Module.class` and etc)
+* should run on java 7, java 8, java 9, java 10, and java 11
+* features not available on a given platform, eg god mode on java 8, should degrade gracefully